ariboyarsky/ariboyarsky.github.io/_pages/about.md

 I am a Ph.D. student in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/).

-My research interests lie broadly at the intersection of statistical inference and decision-making.
-I am particularly interested in nonparametric inference in nonstandard settings and its application to problems of casual inference.
-More broadly, I am interested in questions related to statistical learning theory, empirical proccesses, and stochastic optimization.
-I am also working on more applied problems in offline decision-making and firm dynamics.
+My research interests lie broadly at the intersection of theoretical statistics and decision-making.
+In particular, I am interested in studying inference problems that arise in non-standard settings and developing tools that allow for reliable causal inference.
+To this end, I am very interested in the application of tools from statistical learning theory, empirical processes, and stochastic optimization to decision-making.

+I currently have ongoing projects studying the estimation of infinite-dimensional parameters in network models, offline policy evaluation under interference, and firm decisions in models of economic networks.

-Prior to coming to Columbia, I spent 2 years as a visiting postgraduate research fellow at [Yale University](https://yale.edu/).
-I previously recieved my M.A. in 2019 from the [University of Chicago](https://uchicago.edu/) where I studied mathematics and economics.
+I previously received my M.A. in 2019 from the [University of Chicago](https://uchicago.edu/) where I studied mathematics and economics.
+Prior to my Ph.D., I also spent two years as a visiting postgraduate research fellow at [Yale University](https://yale.edu/).

 Please feel free to reach out via email at [a.boyarsky@columbia.edu](mailto:a.boyarsky@columbia.edu).